plant720/Yu-Lab/content/authors/Hao-He/_index.md

 ---
 # Display name
-title: Hao He
+title: HE Hao

 # Username (this should match the folder name)
 authors:
+  - HE Hao
   - Hao He
-  - HE Hao

 # Is this the primary user of the site?
 superuser: false